RichardZJM/K-MTP-training/research_notebook.md

 ```
 ssh -Y zjm@narval.computecanada.ca
 ```
 Hao initially recommend me the MobaXterm terminal for automatic reconnection and SFTP (file transfer).
-However, I am currently running a Linux-based personal machine, and am using Tabby Terminal to perform the same.
+However, I am currently running a Linux-based personal machine, and later ended up using VS code for most of the project.

 Upon SSH'ing into Narval, I'm greeted with the home directory in one of the login nodes (narval3 in this case).